When new seasons hit, it’s time to cleanse and clear your home.

-Want to add more fruit and veggies in your diet?
+Want to add more fruit and veggies to your diet?
 Put a fruit basket on your kitchen counter so it’s the first thing you see when you enter the kitchen.
-Fill your fridge and pantry with healthy grab-and-go foods, like veggie sticks, whole-grain crackers and jars of nuts, so you’re not tempted to run out for something less than healthy.
+Fill your fridge and pantry with healthy grab-and-go foods, like veggie sticks, whole-grain crackers, and jars of nuts, so you’re not tempted to run out for something less than healthy.

 Setting your environment up for success is key to maintaining balanced eating habits for the long-term, even when life is busy, stressful, or you’re out of your normal routine.